Coflnet/Blog/src/pages/skyblock-filter-system.md

 Its part of the so called `NBT data`.

 ### What is it useful for?
-The `uId` useful for tracing an item back/forward from seller to (re-)seller.
+The `uId` is useful for tracing an item back/forward from seller to (re-)seller.
 It can revel who applied what onto an item.
 Or if you got scammed find where your stuff ended up.
 ### Cool, How do I find it?